 For a slow release fertilizer, I like Milorganite.
 It’s organic and contains a bit of iron which promotes a very deep green color.
 I’ve applied it as heavy as 3X the specified rate with no burning.
-Your neighbors will hate the smell but it does wonders for your turf.
+Your neighbors will hate the smell but it does wonders for your soil which ultimately creates a greener lawn.
 Proscape fertilizer and Milorganite are a great combination that gives the turf a deep emerald green color.

 This is my annual fertilization schedule:

 - Late June: Full Milorganite application

 - Mid-August: Final Milorganite application of the year

 A big reason why golf courses look the way they do, is mowing frequency.
 The shorter the grass, the more frequently it has to be mowed to maintain the desired height.
 In order to have a green lawn between mowing sessions, it’s recommended that no more than 1/3 the length of the grass be removed.
 It also reduces the stress on the turf but to me this is secondary.
 Regardless of what you do to it, Bermuda is pretty difficult to kill.

 This is the reason why putting greens are usually mowed daily while fairways are cut every other day.
 That’s what it takes to maintain green turf below 1 inch.
 For the home owner this translates to mowing at least 3 times per week; certainly not a small commitment.